lwasser/lwasser.github.io/hugo_site/content/blog/2025/2025-09-05-reproducibility-python-environments.md

 Before students even tried to install, we knew where the pain points were.
 We could troubleshoot *before* class, not during.

 This changed everything.

+We used this environment everywhere.
+In our Docker-supported Jupyter Hub which fueled the hybrid courses that I taught as a part of the [Earth Data Analytics Graduate program](https://www.colorado.edu/geography/earth-data-analytics-foundations-professional-certificate) that I had built.

+* We used it in workshops.
+* We used it in our Jupyter Hub
+* We used it to test each lesson that was published on our open education website (which is no longer but was earthdatascience.org).

+Millions of users used our open lessons, built with this environment.
+Hundreds of students learned Python with it.

 ### What I learned